About Me

 Jon Seeley

-My name is Jon (Jonathan) Seeley and I like computers.
-I currently work as a Senior Software Engineer for a company in the DIY craft/design market.
-The majority of my daily work is centered around APIs.
+My name is Jon Seeley and I like computers.
+I currently work as a Principal Software Engineer in the travel and hospitality industry, where my daily work centers around APIs, distributed systems, and the kind of problems that only reveal themselves at scale.

 This blog, its content, and all opinions contained herein are my own.